ar-ramchandra/notMNIST-trial/README.md

 As for the callbacks,

 1. Early stopping, monitoring the validation loss, with a patience of 3 and mode auto was used.
-2. ReduceLROnPlateau, also monitoring the validation loss, with a patience of 3 and minimum learning rate of 1.0 x 10^-5
+2. ReduceLROnPlateau, also monitoring the validation loss, with a patience of 3 and minimum learning rate of $x * y$